 With all that said, it's a very good camera.
 It might not be the most feature-rich these days, nor offer some of the insane night modes of Huawei and Google, but it won't leave you disappointed for everyday captures.

-However, if you're coming from the OnePlus 5 or 5T, you'll see a significant improvement on your two-year-old device, and if you struggle to justify the £649 price tag of the Pro model, then this regular one will do you just fine.
+However, if you're coming from the OnePlus 5 or 5T, you'll see a significant improvement on your two-year-old device, and if you struggle to justify the price tag of the newer models, then this regular one will do you just fine.

 It's fast, fluid, is well made and looks good.
-What's more, the camera is better than previous years too.
-All in all, it's a great flagship phone at a very good price - it's just not all that exciting in the current climate and given that it is mostly the same as the last model.
+What's more, the camera is actually decent.
+All in all, it's a great flagship phone at a very good price.
+If you can find one, it's a great buy.

 Alternatives to consider